samsquire/preemptible-thread/README.md

 You set the looping variable to the limit!
 You can therefore implement an M:N scheduler with this pattern.
 I've written this multiplexer in Java, C and Rust.

 This is a userspace thread scheduler.
-It switches between green threads very fast, every 10 milliseconds.
+It switches between green threads very fast as frequently as you want it to.

+This scheduler cannot preempt arbitrary code, it requires no cooperation at descheduling time - only you register the memory locations of the loop variable.

 These code examples show preempting a hot loop in a green thread in Rust, C and Java.